kleopatra999/Twitter-Collage/mozilla-notes.md

 # Install notes / questions

 * bootstrap.php has hardcoded debug log paths to /var/log/twitterparty/
+    * Need to be able to configure or turn that off

 * Where is the /servers/cache/twitter-collage directory location configured?
     * Is this actually public/store?